microsoft/IIoT/3/README.md

       <p align="center">
          <img src="/images/DeviceExplorer-ReceiveEvents.jpg" width="50%" height="50%" />
       </p>

+  1. Go to the remote monitoring pre-configured solution dashboard and take a look at the new telemetry data points that are being plotted on the Telemetry History chart.

   1. Update ```SenseHat_IoTHub_Http_Lab.py``` to display the HTTP response code from the IoT Hub message onto the Sense HAT LED display.
 Solution source code - Authorized MSFT personnel only [SenseHat_IoTHub_Http_JSON_LED.py](https://kevinhilscher.visualstudio.com/_git/IoT%20Hackathon?path=%2FSenseHat_IoTHub_Http_JSON%20_LED.py&version=GBmaster&_a=contents).
 1. To send messages from IoT Hub back to your Raspberry Pi:
   1. Copy the ```SenseHat_IoTHub_Http_C2D_LED.py``` file to your Raspberry Pi using pscp or download it directly using git clone.
   1. Update the file with the primary key connection string.
-Look for ```connectionString =``` and paste in the primary key connection string you copied earlier.
+Look for ```connectionString =``` and paste in the IoT Hub connection string-pirmary key you copied earlier.
 Then look for ```deviceId =``` and paste in the Device Name you created earlier.
 Save the file.
   1. Run the file using ```pi@raspberrypi:~ $ python SenseHat_IoTHub_Http_C2D_LED.py```

   ![Run C2D Python Script](/images/runC2D.jpg)